Darnold throws 2 TDs in return, Jets edge Cowboys 24-22

 Cowboys: CB Byron Jones left in the second half with a hamstring injury. ...
 DE Dorance Armstrong left in the second quarter to be checked for a neck injury. ...
 CB Anthony Brown left in the second half with a hamstring injury.

 Jets: LT Kelvin Beachum hurt an ankle in the third quarter and didn’t return. ....
 LB Neville Hewitt, the team’s leading tackler, left midway through the second quarter with an undisclosed injury but returned late in the third quarter. ...
-NT Steve McLendon was injured in the third quarter with an undisclosed injury. ...
-LB Albert McClellan was evaluated for a concussion in the third quarter.
+NT Steve McLendon suffered a concussion in the third quarter. ...
+LB Albert McClellan left in the third quarter to be evaluated for a concussion.

 UP NEXT